Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Syncing
 ++++++++

-In order for this command to show up on Discord, the API needs some information to render it, namely:
+In order for any command you define to actually show up on Discord's UI, the API needs some information to render it, namely:

 - The name and description
 - Any :ref:`parameter names, types and descriptions <guide_slash_commands_parameters>`